christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 In this case you learn how to web-scrape all bike models from the bike manufacturer Canyon to put into a strategic database with competitor product data.
 The individual product pages have a ton of valuable information.
 Hence, we have to find a way to get all individual product URLs to scrape the content for our strategic database.

+The following steps describe how you get the bike data, which you have already used in the last session.

 The starting point is the analysis of the URL, website and product structure of your competitor.
 The URL consists of a base path and several page paths:

 * URL Base path / Landing page / Home